-We’ve commonly heard of dial knobs being used to change resistance levels in bikes, but the IC6 makes use of a lever system to adjust resistance.
+We’ve commonly heard of dial knobs being used to change bikes’ resistance levels, but the IC6 uses a lever system to adjust resistance.

-You need to simply turn the lever up or down, which is perfectly placed on the handlebar, which is an excellent positioning gesture by Life Fitness.
+It would help if you turned the lever up or down, perfectly placed on the handlebar, and excellent positioning gesture by Life Fitness.
 This makes it easier to reach out to them even when you are standing.

 Also, just like the Keiser designing, the flywheel in IC6 is placed on the rear side of the equipment.